suquark/hoplite/app/ray_serve/README.md

 With Hoplite + fault tolerance test _(About 2 min)_: `python hoplite_model_ensembling_fault_tolerance.py.py 1`

 ## Notes

-The initial run will be extremely slow on AWS due to python generating caching files (about 4 min).
-This might affect the performance measurement by a bit.
-Run it for a second time if necessary.
+The initial run will be extremely slow on AWS due to python generating caching files etc (about 4 min).
+This is totally normal.